fibric/polis-nova-theme/README.md

 </br>

-#### Have your eye candy.
-And see it, too.
+#### Spot errors at a glance

-Unlike other color schemes, the color red is not used for syntax element highlighting.</br> Instead, red is only used to represent syntax errors, invalid code, and linting errors.
+Unlike other color schemes, the color red is not used for syntax element highlighting.</br> Instead, red is only used to represent syntax errors, invalid code, and linting errors.</br>*Look out!
+Until the final version 1.0, red is used for identifying syntax elements that are not yet stylized.</br>**Report red syntax elements!***

 </br>